BOYWONDER3/Job-Board-React-Project/README.md

 - Added the ability for users to pay to extend/publish job listings
 - Added an order confirmation page to direct users to after a successful payment
 - Added proper badges that display the status and time remaining on the my job listings page

+### Task 5: Public Job Listing Page
+- Added a publicly accessible job listing page for viewing published listings
+- Added filters to the job listing page
+- Added hide/favorite buttons to each job listing
+- When a job is hidden a toast message pops up that lets the user undo the favoriting of a job